 Principles of Restorative Practices

-- Building relationships is central to creating healthy communities.
+- Building relationships creates healthy communities.

-- Focus is shifted from behavior to an individual's needs.
+- Focus is on each individual's needs.

-- All voices are valued and everyone is heard, ensuring equity of voice.
+- All voices are heard and valued.

-- Collaborative problem solving is promoted.
+- Shared problem solving is used.

 For more information on restorative practices in Milwaukee Public Schools, please contact: